BelkizOcut/testReleaseNotes/README.md

 Line templates
 Specifying what version to install when running the script.
 * $Test = "20841" for 218.4.1
- ### Release 2022.11

-* Improvements
-  * Improves of the buttons
-     *The position varied with the of the name.
-  * Test

-  * Azure sign-in
-     *Improves how changes are handled.

-* Bug Fixes
-  * Improves in the
-     *In mode, the unwanted error

  ### Release 2022.09